Big Mountain Outfitters

 Guided Maine Moose Hunts

 Our guided Maine moose hunts consistently produce trophy bulls.
-In order to harvest mature bulls, you have to hunt where they live!
+In order to harvest mature moose, you have to hunt where they live!
 That's what we do year after year.
-In fact, in 2019 our guide Robert lived in a wall tent for more than 30 days straight in order to scout these areas.
+In fact, our guides annually spend about 30 days living in a wall tent scouting and hunting moose.
 We scout and hunt as hard as anyone else that we know of.
 We spend many hours searching for the best areas Maine can provide.

 What stands us apart from other guide services is that our number one primary focus is moose, not bears, birds, or any other species.
 We spend all of our time in September and October seeking out trophy bulls.
 We work hard each year honing our skills at giving hunters that once in a lifetime opportunity.

 Our focus is quality, not quantity.
 While each party has their own guide, all of our guides work as a team to ensure everyone has the best hunt possible.
 We strategically place moose camp into the best remote area possible.
 We could start hunting moose right from camp if we wanted to.

 We do not road hunt unless someone were to have a physical limitation.
 By getting out of the vehicle you open yourself up to much better moose habitat and way less pressure.
 Our guides are skilled in packing moose, caping, and calling.

 September and October are the two bull weeks for Maine.
 Each one has advantages and disadvantages.
 September is the peak time for the rut in Maine, if you are looking for vocal bulls that can be called within bow range this is your hunt.
 We typically see more bulls in October however as they become hungry following the peak rut, they seek food near the recent logging cuts, and the temperatures are usually cooler.
 Trophy bulls are taken during both September and October and can be called in either season.
 Of course this can vary from year to year depending on timing of the scheduled hunt, weather, etc.